greglan/greglan.github.io/pages/system/architectures/branch-processing.md

   Exception: if a superscalar CPU can start execution at a branch destination before the branch is taken

-* Consequence: performance reduction, because the EU will empty before the branch is taken and refill just afterwards
+  Consequence: performance reduction, because the EU will empty before the branch is taken and refill just afterwards

-## Type of branches
+* Type of branches:
-* Unconditional branches: simple branches, subroutine calls, subroutine returns
+  - Unconditional branches: simple branches, subroutine calls, subroutine returns
-* Conditional branches: loop-closing branches and all other branches
+  - Conditional branches: loop-closing branches and all other branches
-* Identification of loop-closing branches: pattern decrement/test/branch.
+  - Identification of loop-closing branches: pattern decrement/test/branch.
 Often assumed to be taken
-* Usually, special state bits (condition codes) record the result of the last instruction executed.
-Can be tested by conditional branches instructions.
-* Problem for pipelined CPUs: not possible to reschedule instructions by inserting instructions between condition setting and condition testing instructions

-  Fix: leave the result of tests in registers (truth values) which can be used by subsequent conditional branch instructions.
-Allows instruction scheduling to treat conditional evaluation and testing in the same way as arithmetic/logical expression evaluation.

 ## Branch prediction
 * General strategy: unconditional branches should not disrupt pipelined